AUS-DOH-Safety-and-Quality/HQIU-Coding-Styles/Python/README.md

 - Give the notebook a header.
 Limit the scope of the notebook to a particular objective so that it does not becoming overwhelming.
 - Use markdown throughout the notebook.
 This includes using headings and subheadings where appropriate.
 Remember that you are documenting this for those that you work for both yourself in the future, and those that you work with.
-- importing packages and modules should be done at the begining of the notebook only.
+- Importing packages and modules should be done at the begining of the notebook only.
 - Constants should also be defined only at the beginning of the notebook.
 - Code from notebooks should be converted into modules as much as possible.
 This makes the notebook more reusable, and allows the functions or classes in the modules to be used elsewhere.

+### Committing changes to Github

+When committing notebooks to Github, it is critical that output is cleared beforehand.
+For this reason, it is preferable to use Databricks and push files to Github from there, as a python file is created rather than a python notebook file.